On the classification problem for C*-algebras: Abstract

+In the given article it is introduced new notions of a C$^*$-algebra of von Neumann type I and C$^*$-algebras of types I$_n$, II, II$_1$, II$_\infty$ and III.

-It is proved that any GCR-algebra is a C$^*$-algebra of von Neumann type I, and any C$^*$-algebra is a NGCR-algebra if and only if this C$^*$-algebra does not have a nonzero abelian annihilator.
+It is proved that any GCR-algebra is a C$^*$-algebra of von Neumann type I, and a C$^*$-algebra is an NGCR-algebra if and only if this C$^*$-algebra does not have a nonzero Abelian annihilator.